A Comprehensive Guide to E-Commerce in China - 2022

 The number of people who shop online has shown a tremendous growth recently.
 It jumped from 34 million users in 2006 to a whopping 610 million users in 2018 which made a breakthrough in the eCommerce sector of China.
 In 2017, the buyer penetration rate has reached almost 45%.
 This number hit 749 million users at the end of the first half of 2020.
 With a market size of almost $2 trillion US Dollars, 190 thousand businesses, and 1.5 million people employed in the industry; China’s online shopping adventure is sure to grow.

 There are some big names everyone around the world is familiar with when it comes to the top eCommerce websites in China.
 Of course, everyone has their personal opinions on which one is the best eCommerce company in China, and it is a matter of preference.
-However, market research shows that top China eCommerce sites are as follows:
+However, market research shows that top eCommerce websites in china are:

 1. Tmall by Alibaba Group Of course, the first platform on the list is owned by Alibaba.
 Tmall.com, formerly Taobao Mall, is an online B2C marketplace that operates via registered sellers on the platform.
 International as well as local Chinese businesses are able to deliver brand-name goods to consumers within China.
 Tmall is the third most visited website in the world and it is the top cross-border eCommerce marketplace in China.
 Tmall has a market share of 50%-60% which puts Alibaba’s market value at $480.8 billion.

 2. JD.com JD, also known as Jingdong (formerly 360buy) is the biggest competitor of Tmall by Alibaba.
 JD.com is a B2C online retail and marketplace platform at the same time.
 While there are third-party vendors who deliver their products to consumers, JD.com also sells items directly to consumers.
 In 2014, JD formed a strategic partnership with Tencent, the leading technology company in China.
 Right now JD.com follows Alibaba with a market share of 15%-20% in the China eCommerce scene.